python-telegram-bot/python-telegram-bot/docs/substitutions/global.rst

 .. |sequenceclassargs| replace:: Accepts any :class:`collections.abc.Sequence` as input instead of just a list.
 The input is converted to a tuple.

 .. |tupleclassattrs| replace:: This attribute is now an immutable tuple.

+.. |alwaystuple| replace:: This attribute is now always a tuple, that may be empty.